josephnovakgeology-cyber/core-composite/demos/build_a_new_splice_demo_files/instructions.md

 ## Placing subsamples onto the composite depth (MCD) scale
 So now you have a splice, how do you place your samples onto that depth scale?
 Included in this folder is a short script that calls a function for this in Core Composite.
 Go ahead and download **"map_subsamples_to_mcd_demo.py"** - this file will use the composite depth scale we just made to assign calcium carbonate wt. % measurements from ODP 887 to the composite depth scale.

+Looking at this script, you will notice that it is very similar to the previous demo.
+That is because the mapping function requires us to define the builder object.
+If you are working on your own core, make sure that lines 10-32 match what you did to put together the builder object in your work.
+Then, at line 35, load in the affine table that you made last time.

+You are now ready to call the function **"map_subsamples_to_mcd"** - this function requires three arguments:
+**1). the builder object**

+**2). the input file name, as a string**

+**3). the output file name, as a string**